-And, with the country due to co-host the 2026 World Cup with Mexico and Canada, USA Soccer is likely to gain more and more prominence.
+Moreover, with the country due to co-host the 2026 World Cup with Mexico and Canada, soccer is likely to gain more and more prominence.

 USA Soccer – The Men

-USA Soccer has a surprisingly long history, at least as far as the men’s game is concerned, playing their first international friendly against Canada in Newark, New Jersey in 1888, losing 1 – 0.
+Soccer has a surprisingly long history in the USA, at least as far as the men’s game is concerned.
+The team played their first international soccer match against Canada in Newark, New Jersey in 1888, losing 1 – 0.
 It was the first match between two competing nations represented outside the United Kingdom.
-Their early global success came at the 1904 St. Louis Olympics where they gained silver and bronze medal, and the United States were one of the 11 teams that contested the inaugural World Cup in Uruguay.
-They went on to reach the semi-final before losing to Argentina and were later awarded third place, which remains their best showing to date in a World Cup.

-The revival came with the decision to award the 1994 World Cup to the USA – a controversial one at the time given the weakness of the national team, and the lack of a cohesive domestic league structure.
-In preparation for the tournament, the USA did qualify for the 1990 World Cup, and although they left Italy without a single point from their three group matches, the country was back on the footballing map.
+The revival came with the decision to award the 1994 World Cup to the USA.
+In preparation for the tournament, the USA did qualify for the 1990 World Cup.
+And even though they left Italy without reaching the quarter-finals, the country was back on the footballing map.

-At a regional level, the USA also won some silverware, winning the CONCACAF Gold Cup – the championship event featuring teams from North America, Mexico, and Central America – for the first time in 1991, and then going on to record five more victories, the last coming in 2017.
-They have also been invited to take part as a guest side in the South American championship, the Copa América, on several occasions, and have twice finished fourth in that competition, most recently in 2016.
+At a regional level, the USA also won the CONCACAF Gold Cup for the first time in 1991.
+They have participated in the South American championship, the Copa América, multiple times.
+The team has twice finished fourth in that competition, most recently in 2016.

-As far as the World Cup goes, they qualified for the 1998 finals in France but exited having lost all three group games, before reaching the quarter-final in 2002, their best performance since 1930.
-Appearances then followed in the next three tournaments, before the country suffered the embarrassment of failing to qualify for Russia, losing a vital qualifier to Trinidad and Tobago.
+As far as the FIFA World Cup history goes, their best performance since 1930 was reaching the quarter-final in 2002.
+The country appeared in the next three tournaments, before suffering the embarrassment of failing to qualify for the 2018 World Cup.
+They lost a vital qualifier 2-1 to Trinidad and Tobago.

-Consolation though came with the news that the USA, together with Canada and Mexico, have been chosen as co-hosts for the 2026 World Cup.
-And with MSL (Major League Soccer) now established and thriving, the country has a financially viable and stable league structure for the first time in its history.
+The good news is, the USA will co-host the 2026 World Cup.
+Moreover, the MSL (Major League Soccer) is now established and thriving.
+So, the country has a financially viable and stable league structure governed by the United States Soccer Federation (USSF) for the first time in its history.

 USA Soccer – The Women

-Meanwhile, in many other countries, women’s football was effectively banned, at least as an organized sport – in England between 1921 and 1971, for example, and in Germany between 1955 and 1970.
-That meant that, at a time when women’s soccer was becoming a major participatory sport in America, it was still in its infancy in many of the countries that might be expected to compete with it.
+On the other hand, women’s football was effectively banned, at least as an organized sport, in many other countries.
+When women’s soccer was becoming a major participatory sport in America, it was still in its infancy in many countries.